-Program Statement Kids Club
+Philosophy/Program Statement

 We know that the early years for children are the learning years and this learning continues into adulthood.
-Staff view children as competent, capable, curious and rich in potential.
+Staff (employees, students, volunteers) view children as competent, capable, curious and rich in potential.
 We want children to be learners, to love to learn, to be part of a community of learners.

 We have developed our own method of delivering care and education to school aged children.
-Our philosophy is a blend of the best practices of Early Childhood Education, using Ontario's Pedagogy for the Early Years (How Does Learning Happen and the Early Learning for Every Child today- ELECT) the Toronto Middle Childhood Strategy and The Assessment for Quality Improvement (AQI) as a guide.
+Our philosophy is a blend of the best practices of Early Childhood Education, using Ontario's Pedagogy for the Early Years (How Does Learning Happen - HDLH) and the Early Learning for Every Child today (ELECT), the Toronto Middle Childhood Strategy, and The Assessment for Quality Improvement (AQI) as guides.